Mekazstan/realtime-spark-streaming/README.md

 - In bucket policy enable allowing all get & put operations
 - Set IAM user to have the new rights
 - Get Access & Secret key from IAM user >> Security Creds
+- Ensure config.py does not push to github